 There’s just one problem.
-Most of us have to settle for some local municipal golf courses with fairways that look like they’ve been carpet bombed and greens running at a solid two on the stimpmeter.
+Most of us have to settle for some local municipal golf course with fairways that look like they’ve been carpet bombed and greens running at a solid two on the stimpmeter.

 Fear not.
 There are beautiful little courses popping up all over the country.
 These are the short golf courses you must visit in America:

 Winter Park 9 (WP9)

 Built in 1914 and renovated in 2016, the WP9 is an exceptional little course and a true test of golf.
 I may be a little biased as I’m currently a Winter Park resident but we have one of the best short courses in the United States.
 The golf course is always in immaculate condition and the $2 beers after the round are quite refreshing.
 During your round, you must avoid a cemetery and any BMWs passing on near by brick roads.
 If that’s not enough action, there’s also a railroad track neighboring some of the holes.

 Bandon Preserve at Bandon Dunes in Oregon is pure joy.
 The 13 hole par 3 course has incredible views of the Pacific Ocean and a design that never gets old.
 In fact, many visitors to Bandon Dunes Resort always rate it as a favorite even though it’s only a par 3 course.
 All net proceeds go to the Wild Rivers Coast Alliance.
 So you can have fun playing golf and give to charity!

 No, this course is not a “goat ranch”.
 Actually, it’s a stunning 18 hole short course based in Oceanside, California.
 A favorite of golf travel expert Matt Ginella, Goat Hill Park is absolutely fantastic.
 Tiny greens and rolling hills with the perfect California weather, create an awesome short course experience.